Version: v0.8.0 - Beta. We welcome contributors & feedback.

-THT is a clean re-design of PHP, making it more secure and easier to use.
+THT is a modern re-design of PHP, making it more secure & easier to use.

 A Quick Look